The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/advanced-guide.md

 # How Does Living Shadow Work Exactly?

 Living Shadow is a very unique ability.
-Its abilities work uniquely, and each of them has unique strength scaling and an alternate weapon damage scaling.
-This section goes into detail to provide exactly how it works, and the formulae that differ between Living Shadow's abilities and Dark Knight's normal abilities.
+Esteem abilities work uniquely, and each of them has unique strength scaling and an alternate weapon damage scaling.
+This section provides details on exactly how it works, and the formulae that differ between Living Shadow's abilities and Dark Knight's normal abilities.

 ## Living Shadow's Abilities and 'Rotation'